McCoady/scaffold-eth/README.md

 This is simple script using a simple NFT contract.
 In reality there will be things in this script you'd have to adapt on a case by case basis (such as how you tell minting is 'live' and arguments necessary for the contracts mint function).
 But this script should give you a good baseline you can adapt for different scenarios.

 Also if there's a highly competitive NFT mint you'd likely need to manually adjust both maximum gas fees and maximum priority fees for your mint transaction makes it through before your competition.

+There's plenty of other things that could be added to this script that users might want to do, such as instantly listing on a secondary site (OpenSea, LooksRare etc).